10 Good Reasons Why You Should Use Linux

 Easy to Use

-Linux has developed a certain reputation that it’s designed for hardcore developers.
+Linux has developed a reputation for being designed for hardcore developers.
 While it may have been true during its inception, it’s no longer the case.
 Linux is a well-designed user experience with pre-installed tools and applications to help you get your feet wet with the OS.

 Additionally, downloading updates for Linux is arguably more straightforward than the Windows update process.
 Linux can install updates in the background while you work, so you won’t have to stop everything as your computer forces an auto-update.